alecthomas/gometalinter/README.md

   --linter=NAME:COMMAND:PATTERN
                     Specify a linter.
   --linter-message-overrides=LINTER:MESSAGE
                     Override message from linter. {message} will be expanded to the original message.
   --linter-severity=LINTER:SEVERITY
                     Map of linter severities.

 Args:
-  <paths>  Directories to lint.
+  [<path>]  Directory to lint.
 ```

 Additional linters can be configured via the command line: